bbatton/Basic_Epoch_Build/README.md

 # Error Reporting

-1. Before you try to contact me or try to submit an issue please re-read the installation instructions to make sure that is not something you missed or didn't do correctly.
-If you are sure that you did it right please post inside of the dayz epoch forum or through my youtube in which I originally listed this release and I will respond to your issue as quickly as possible.
+1. Before you try to contact more or try to submit an issue please re-read the installation and instructions to make sure that is not something you missed or didn't do correctly.
+If you are sure that you did it right please post inside of the dayz epoch forum in which I originally listed this release and I will respond to your issue as quickly as possible.

 1. If it is found that your problem is indeed a bug an issue will be created on my github repo for that particular release which will highly detail the problem and give you a place to check on the progress of a patch.
 When a patch is made for that bug the issue will list the update and close the issue.
 After this has happend the patch will be live for you to download.